peterlacko/gooddata-ui/docs/start_with_visual_components.md

 Visualization lifecycle is a series of events that take place between mounting and rendering a visualization.
 During this time, a new datasource is created based on the saved visualization identifier or URI.
 Once its execution is resolved, the result is rendered.

-Ad hoc insights rendered using components like pie chart or table follow the same lifecycle.
+Ad hoc visualizations rendered using components like pie chart or table follow the same lifecycle.

 The following component props can be used as lifecycle callbacks: